You have questions. We have answers. Get the scoop here. If you're left with questions, then we've failed you. And feel free to reach out.

 One of our biggest pet peeves is when the girls in the bridal party look SO amazing and the guys look like Rent-A-Groomsmen.
 There is always so much thought and care put into what the girls wear and so often it’s not the same with the guys.
 If you’re a bride with a groom-to-be, try to get your guy into the idea of looking his best.
 Like a grownup.
 Like a man.
 That means none of those boxy rental tuxes/suits!
 None of those plastic-looking shiny black shoes that are so slippery on any surface.
 One of our favorite weddings was at Santa Margarita Ranch and aside from everything looking amazing that day, the dudes looked super hot.
 The groom’s mother hand made all the guys’ ties!
 Check out more pictures from that wedding at our 100 Layer Cake feature.

 We thought this was a good place to start; don’t take everything in this article to heart though, we just want you to look your best.

 If he needs, tell your man to get in touch with me (Jeremy) and I’ll send him my secret “fashion” Pinterest boards.
 I got your back, man.

 Another post about dressing the guys over at this forum.

 Here’s an article we came across with one of our images about how to be a "Great Groomsman."

-Let's do it.
-We enjoy having couples over to our home office near downtown Santa Cruz, CA. You get a personal glimpse of our lives and we get to know each other a bit.
-We love hearing about your day and hearing your story and your hobbies.
-Sometimes couples aren't able to make it to Santa Cruz, so we can meet via Skype!
+Let's do it, but coffee is on Jeremy!
+He loves hearing about your day and hearing your story and learning about your hobbies.
+Sometimes couples aren't able to make it to Santa Cruz, so we most often meet via Zoom.